dwarvesf/radar/SwiftUI/Documents/SwiftUI.md

  Most controls and data work across all platforms, with some minor layout changes and navigation.
 Those controls will be automatically translated for you, using the appropriate UI for their specific platform.
 For example, a Picker will look like a List in iOS, but it'll look like a drop-down for Mac.

+# Learn once, apply anywhere

+When Apple announced SwiftUI, they made an important distinction: SwiftUI is not a multi-platform framework, but is instead a framework for creating apps on multiple platforms.

+That might seem like the same thing being said in two different ways, but in practice it means that many parts of SwiftUI work great on iOS, but aren’t available on macOS, or are designed specifically for watchOS and so aren’t available anywhere else.

+Yes, the core of your app remains unchanged: your models, your networking, and much of your user interface.
+But to get great apps – to build apps that are really tailored for each of Apple’s platforms – you need to add some platform-specific enhancements.
+How should your app use the Digital Crown on watchOS?
+What about the Play/Pause button on tvOS?
+Or right-click menus on macOS?

 # Layout system

 ## Layout Process